lcates/perbyte.github.io/jeff-resume.md

 With an eye for data and a taste for code Jeff brings years of programming-meets-complex-data to the team.

-**Generally responsible for...**

-- All things data.
-Conversions, transformations, reporting, and analysis
-- Back-end development for web sites and .NET configurations

 Work Experience
 ---------------

+**PerByte, Inc**
+IT Consultant / Junior Developer

+ - All things Aptify, all things data.
+Conversions, transformations, reporting, and analysis
+ - Back-end development for Aptify web sites and .NET configurations

 **Adoni Networks** (La Crosse, WI)
 Network Engineer / Applications Developer - 2013